Learn path · Self-paced · Free

 Build your first agent on Minds.

 A structured path for evaluating the platform, understanding the primitives, and defining a build worth applying with.
 Four stages.
-Around 3–4 hours total.
+Around 2–4 hours, depending on how deep you go.

 Understand the platform